 The sector is especially vulnerable to copycat domain registrations, phishing scams and fake booking sites — areas often overlooked in compliance audits.

-To stay compliant and competitive, hospitality organizations need to audit their data flows, implement privacy-by-design principles and align with evolving AI regulations.
+To stay compliant and competitive, hospitality organizations should audit their data flows, implement privacy-by-design principles and align with evolving AI regulations.

-Monitoring domain misuse, deploying DMARC and HTTPS protocol and running regular phishing simulations should be part of any hotel’s cybersecurity playbook.
+Monitoring domain misuse, deploying DMARC and HTTPS protocols and running regular phishing simulations should now be standard in any hotel’s cybersecurity playbook.

 Final Thoughts On Cybersecurity in the Hospitality Industry